The Rise of the Celts

 Though the Celts shared a common language and culture, they were divided into numerous tribes, often at war with one another.
 Many of these tribes were under kings, who seem to have been elected, though probably from within royal families.
 Other tribes, at least by the time the Romans encountered them, were led by groups of nobles.

 Celtic settlements were usually small farming villages.
 The larger of these were grouped around chieftains’ hill forts, many of which have been found scattered throughout the Celtic cultural area.
-This, together with the rich grave goods – beautifully made armour and weaponry, drinking vessels and jewellery – found in elite graves indicates that Celtic society was dominated by a warrior aristocracy.
+This, together with the rich grave goods – beautifully made armor and weaponry, drinking vessels and jewelry – found in elite graves indicates that Celtic society was dominated by a warrior aristocracy.
 This archaeological evidence is strongly supported by the writings of the Greeks and Romans who came in contact with them.